antoniablair/pyladies_scraping_workshop/imdb_exercise_1_solution.md

 print('Rating: {}'.format(rating))
 ```

-Note: You may have different syntax, that's ok too!
-There are many ways to query a BeautifulSoup object.
+Note: You may have different syntax that works, that's ok too!
+There are many ways to query a BeautifulSoup object
+and write code.